UMD: A Globally Connected University

 With the rapid world’s population growth and the transition from rural to urban living over 50 percent of the population is now living in cities.
 By 2050, it is predicted that nearly 70 percent of the world’s population (about six billion people) will be living in urban areas.
 Large cities represent only two percent of the world’s surface area, yet are the economic drivers of the world’s economy accounting for over 80 percent of the world’s gross domestic product (GDP).
 Turin is a unique sustainability example since over recent years several of the major city infrastructure components have been redesigned with sustainability principles.
 It has unique case studies areas for suitability design projects and is close to Milan a major metropolitan area with unique sustainability examples as well.
-Turin has been the first capital of Italy and is reach of Italian culture, history and heritage.
+Turin has been the first capital of Italy and is rich in Italian culture, history and heritage.
 The city currently hosts some of Italy's best universities, and it is considered the automotive capital of Italy.

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

-UMD and non-UMD freshmen, sophomores, juniors, seniors and graduate students are eligible to apply.
+UMD and Non-UMD freshman, sophomores, juniors, seniors, and graduate students are eligible to apply.

 If you are interested in this program but do not meet the eligibility requirements, reach out to the program director (listed in the Contacts tab) to discuss your interest in the program.